MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot-get-started.md

 ## View enterprise IoT added security value in the Microsoft Defender portal

-With enterprise IoT activated the added security value of alerts, recommendations, and vulnerabilities are shown in the Defender portal.
+When enterprise IoT is activated, the added security value of alerts, recommendations, and vulnerabilities are shown in the Defender portal.

 **To view enterprise IoT security value**: